CodeX-Academy-Official/student-portal/README.md

 Express
 Postgresql

-to get the data from the api (https://codex-student-portal-server.herokuapp.com).
+to get the data from the database (https://codex-student-portal-server.herokuapp.com).